mendix/docs/content/refguide/sap/sap-odata-connector.md

   * Return type - Boolean
   * Variable - the name which you would like to give to the Boolean variable indicating the success or failure of the add header action

-For example, a service operation may require your email address (me@here.com) to be passed in the "From" HTTP header.
+For example, a service operation may require your email address (`me@here.com`) to be passed in the "From" HTTP header.
 In this case you would create a RequestParams object and use Add header to add a header with Name='From' and Value='me@here.com'.

 This header is automatically associated with the RequestParams object.

-#### 3.2.3 Create request params
+#### 3.2.3 Add basic authentication

-This creates a RequestParams object which can be used to control the behavior of other SAP actions such as Get entry.
-It is also needed before you can create HTTP headers using Add header.
+This action is a specialized version of the Add header action.
+It allows an authentication request to be made without having to manually encode the parameters as Base64.
+This header will have a name of 'Authorization' and a value which is the encoding of the Username and Password passed to the action.

-* Input - There are no inputs required for this connector
+* Input
+  * Request Parameters (required) - The request parameters are passed as an object of entity type RequestParams.
+This can be created by using the **Create request params** action
+  * Username (required) - The user to be authenticated
+  * Password (required) - The password for the user to be authenticated
 * Output
-  * Return type - SAPODataConnector.RequestParams
+  * Return type - Boolean
-  * Variable - the name which you would like to give to the RequestParams object which is returned by this action
+  * Variable - the name which you would like to give to the Boolean variable indicating the success or failure of the authentication action

 #### 3.2.4 Get Latest Http Response